The Optical Coherence Tomography (OCT) scan

 How does an OCT work?

-The OCT scan has some similarities with an ultrasound in that it provides real-time images of the back of the eye.
-An OCT scan uses harmless light waves, instead of sound waves, to illuminate and scan your retina, the light-sensitive part of the eye.
+An OCT scan has some similarities with an ultrasound in that it provides real-time internal imaging.
+However, it uses harmless light waves, instead of sound waves, to illuminate and scan your retina, the light-sensitive part of the eye.
 This allows your optometrist to examine your retina in an extremely detailed way.

 OCT scan image